 Most OpsGenie alternatives lists are out of date.

-FireHydrant got acquired by Freshworks.
-Squadcast got acquired by SolarWinds.
-Grafana OnCall went maintenance-only.
+FireHydrant is now a Freshworks company.
+SolarWinds acquired Squadcast.
+Grafana OnCall OSS was archived.
 Three tools that showed up on every comparison article either changed ownership or stopped shipping in the past year.

 If you're migrating before the April 2027 shutdown, your options are different now than what most articles show.
 Here's what's actually available, what it costs once you add on-call, and how the teams we talked to made their decisions.